InessaPawson/pycon-maintainer-summit/README.md

 # PyCon US Maintainer Summit website

-Source for the [PyCon US Maintainer Summit](https://pycon-maintainer-summit.github.io) site: a gathering for open source Python maintainers at PyCon US.
+Source for the [PyCon US Maintainer Summit](https://pycon-maintainer-summit.github.io) site:
+A gathering for everyone who is committed to the open source Python ecosystem.

 ## Developing